Estimize/estimize-research-py/README.md

 ### Setup your Python environment and dependencies

-We recommend using `virtualenv` and Python 3:
+We recommend using `virtualenv` and Python 3.5 (make sure you are NOT using Python 3.6):

     python3 -m pip install --user --upgrade pip python3 -m pip install --user virtualenv